MartinThoma/MartinThoma.github.io/content/2012-12-13-creating-gantt-charts.md

 author: Martin Thoma
 date: 2012-12-13 00:02:19.000000000 +01:00
 category: The Web
-tags: Software Development, LaTeX, Gantt-Chart
+tags: Software Engineering, LaTeX, Gantt-Chart
 featured_image: 2012/12/gantt-thumb.png
 ---
 I am currently involved in a software project and I should create a Gantt chart.
 So I've searched for tools that allow me to do so, but it was astonishingly difficult to find good tools.
 I'm not completely content with any of them, but I would like to share my experiences.